Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package: Background and Details

-Applying a quadrature rule with \(k\) points per dimension to a \(d\)-dimensional integrand therefore requires \(k^{d}\) function evaluations.
-Methods based on sparse grids \citep{sparsegrids} or employing more challenging computations \citep{designedquadrature} may alleviate this challenge somewhat, however these are not yet shown to be appropriate for the specific task of Bayesian inference and are not implemented in the \pkg{aghq} package.
+When $d > 1$, such univariate rules are extended to multiple dimensions, and there are a number of ways in which this can be done.
+Here we focus only on \emph{product rule} extensions, in which the nodes are repeated in each dimension and the weights multiplied, defining $\Qdk = \Qk^{d}$ and $\omega(\mb{x}) = \prod_{j=1}^{d}\omega(x_{j})$.
+Using this technique with \(\abs{\Qk} = k\) points per dimension and a \(d\)-dimensional integrand therefore requires \(\abs{\Qdk} = k^{d}\) function evaluations, and this is computationally expensive.
+Methods based on sparse grids \citep{sparsegrids} or employing more detailed computations to compute the nodes and weights \citep{designedquadrature} may alleviate this challenge somewhat, however these are not yet implemented in the \pkg{aghq} package.
+The present approach to inference in high-dimensional additive models is discussed in \S\ref{high-dimensions} with examples in \S\ref{sec:elgms}.

 \hypertarget{gauss-hermite-quadrature}{